-People of African descent in the U.S. have a very rich and complicated history, and teaching it in public school has proven to be an issue.
-When slavery, Jim Crow, and the civil rights movement are brought up in the classroom, they are never discussed within current contexts.
-The truth that black people in the U.S. are incarcerated at alarming rates, impoverished, and grappling with decades of hereditary trauma is not apparent with the current material being taught.
-It's made clear that during the time of slavery, Jim Crow, and the civil rights movement, black people were treated as subhuman and reduced to the color of their skin.
-The way that this history is taught, it's also made clear that influential people like Malcolm X, Rosa Parks, and Dr. Martin Luther King Jr. fixed the entirety of this problem.
+Racial minorities in the U.S. have very rich and complicated histories, and teaching it in public school has proven to be an issue.
+When slavery, the Trail of Tears, or the civil rights movement are brought up in classroom, they are never discussed within current contexts.
+The truth that racial minorities in the U.S. are incarcerated at alarming rates, impoverished, and grappling with decades of hereditary trauma that is apparent with the current material being taught.
+It's made clear that during the time of slavery, the Mexican-American War, or the Chinese Exclusion Act, people of color were treated as subhuman and reduced to the color of their skin.
+The way that this history is taught, it's also made clear that influential people like Dr. Martin Luther King Jr. fixed the entirety of this problem.
 As we know, this is a false and unjust portrayal of history, which is what this lesson aims to combat.
-The black history that's being talked about is isolated, and taught in a way that makes it seem distant and a thing of the past.
+The history that's being talked about is isolated, and taught in a way that makes it seem distant and a thing of the past.
 This lesson dives into the history of racism in the U.S., and provides a structure for conversation to reflect on the narratives presented.

 In the classroom, presenters set up the timeline on the board and go through every event, explaining what happened and answering questions.
-The kids are always engaged; their hands raised with curiosity.
+The kids are always engaged; their hands are constantly raised with curiosity.
 Naturally they are intrigued by a timeline that provides a counter narrative and a visual representation they have never seen before.
-This was our goal, we wanted them to understand how recent the history of racism in the U.S. actually is, and how it still impacts us today.
+This was our goal; we want them to understand how recent the history of racism in the U.S. actually is, and how it still impacts us today.